verdaux/BookNotes/Phrases/Impressors 26.md

 - [ ] hot people are proud of being hot and want the gentler treatment that society awards The Fuckable.
 - [ ] Fuckable in an emergency
 - [ ] it’s a good self confidence boost to remember that you still have value in the sexual marketplace despite being tied down to some chump
+- [ ] Personal life?
+Best not to have one.